ZombieHippie/js-arcade/README.md

 ## Testing

 Run the server using `node server.js`
+Then, go to http://localhost:3000 to view the program.

 > Once you've made changes to the server.js file, or other server-side javascript, you need to: